w3f/polkadot-wiki/docs/learn/learn-opengov.md

 :::

+## Premise

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses a sophisticated governance mechanism that allows it to evolve gracefully overtime at the ultimate behest of its assembled stakeholders.
 The stated goal is to ensure that the majority of the stake can always command the network.

+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} brings together various novel mechanisms, including an amorphous (abstract) form of state-transition function stored on-chain defined in a platform-agnostic language (i.e. [WebAssembly](learn-wasm.md)), and several on-chain voting mechanisms such as referenda with adaptive super-majority thresholds and batch approval voting.
+All changes to the protocol must be agreed upon by stake-weighted referenda.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s first governance system ([Governance V1](./learn-governance.md)) included three main components.